The Rev. Mary Newberg Gale, associate pastor, First Presbyterian Church, 2415 Clinton Parkway:

 How can one choose a single parent-child relationship from the wealth of human experience depicted in the Bible?
 That is a difficult task.

 For me, the relationship between Hannah and Samuel stands out the most.
 Hannah, one of many women in scripture who struggles with childlessness, faces the shame and ridicule, the sadness and isolation that women around the world feel at this moment.
 After a long struggle, including prayers and bargainings with God, Hannah receives the very thing her heart longs for — a son.
 She names him Samuel, which means, “I have asked him of the Lord.”
 Hannah honors her promises to God, even after knowing what childlessness feels like, by giving Samuel up to God.
 This task, often forgotten or glossed over, is one of the most difficult in the Bible.

 Hannah offers a place for many women to see their own stories played out, mothers or not.
 She highlights the awesome power and responsibility in motherhood and the mixture of joy and pain that is ever-present.
 Her story can assure us that we are not alone, that a long line of women surrounds us during our difficulties.
 Around the world this day there are women struggling with issues of barrenness, facing difficult choices, or waiting for someone to answer their prayers.

 Mothers are not just the people who give birth to a child.
 They are the ones who make incredibly difficult decisions, even agreeing to let children go, in the best interests of the child.
 They are the ones who open their hearts and arms to become family for children who have none.
 They are the people who love and care for the children in their classrooms, their after school programs, their churches and their communities.
 This Mother’s Day, let’s celebrate Mothers in all their forms.

 — Send e-mail to Mary Newberg Gale at email@example.com.

-— Send e-mail to Robert Minor at email@example.com.
+— Send e-mail to Paul Taylor at firstname.lastname@example.org.